Traumatic masturbatory syndrome (TMS)?

 Dear Worried about TMS,

-There's no right way to masturbate, so feel free to enjoy yourself in whatever position you like best!
-But, if you're having problems enjoying the ride or you start to notice that masturbation is negatively affecting your everyday life, it may help to try different techniques or frequency.
-If that doesn’t seem to help, you might consider talking with a health care provider about your concerns.
-To learn more about difficulties with delayed erectile dysfunction, check out Can't ejaculate in the Go Ask Alice!
-Sexual & Reproductive Health archives.
+While masturbating is healthy and common, it can be important to recognize when it may be negatively impacting you physically or emotionally or interfering with other aspects of your daily life.
+If you're having problems enjoying the ride or you start to notice that masturbation is consuming your life, it may help to implement different techniques or frequency.
+If that doesn’t seem to help, you might consider meeting with a health care provider about your concerns.
+There are a number of educators and counselors that may be available to explore sexual health topics and concerns with you.
+To learn more about difficulties with delayed ejaculation or erectile dysfunction, consider checking out Can't ejaculate in the Go Ask Alice! archives.

 Originally published Nov 17, 2006